 Process any events found via polling that the webhook path did not deliver

-Mark transactions as complete only when a terminal status is reached (3/7 for success, 4/9 for canceled deposits, 4 for canceled withdrawals)
+Mark transactions as complete only when the transaction reaches a terminal status (3/7 for success, 4/9 for canceled deposits, 4 for canceled withdrawals)